loominatrx/loominatrx/README.md

 ### Hi there 👋

 I'm Loominagit.
 People know me as Loominatrx on [Roblox](https://www.roblox.com/users/1565283543/profile).
-I usually publish my projects here (and sometimes contribute to other repository, like Spotiflyer for example).
-As for now, I am currently working on my new [t-util](https://github.com/Loominagit/t-util) module for both Lua and Luau!
+I usually publish my projects here (and sometimes contribute to other repository).
+As for now, I am not really active now due to exams and I am no longer doing online school anymore :(

 ### Contacts 💬
 - Roblox: [Loominatrx](https://www.roblox.com/users/1565283543/profile)